georgeSEC1/BCI/README.md

 # mind-upload

-grapheme simulation cross coomparison is done, just need signal cross comparison to be complete
+grapheme simulation cross comparison is done, just need signal cross comparison to be complete